nerdfiles/reacting/src/interface.norms/WebListing/readme.md

 might tell us, or it will be discoverable in the interface itself.

 *To be speaking as*, *To speak [so]*, ... are equally necessary in relating an
-affordance: for whom or what something is an affordance can receive it so through speaking in a way or manner, notably specify-able by that speaker one's self doing the relating.
+affordance: for whom or what something is an affordance which can receive it so through speaking in a way or manner, notably specify-able by that speaker one's self doing the relating.